 5. Pay for a Project Manager

-Again, we would be happy to help you provide you with a project manager or help set your company up with sound implementation project management.
+We would be happy to help you provide you with a project manager or help set your company up with sound implementation project management.